 Links with other subjects:

-Politics combines extremely well with most other arts/humanities subjects including: Religious Studies, English, Modern Foreign Languages, History; Law, Economics, Geography, Sociology, and Business.
+Politics combines extremely well with most other arts, social sciences and humanities subjects including: Religious Studies, English, Modern Foreign Languages, History, Law, Economics, Geography, Sociology and Business.

 Future Career Opportunities